INGATESTONE & District

 Changed the Pair's competition to an Open Male Pairs Knockout

-Introduction of a Female Pairs Knockout - Stammers Shield
+Stammers Shield - Introduction as a Female Pairs Knockout -

 Introduction of a 100's League Table